shawndeggans/cannabis-cultivation-maturity-model-v1/model/full-doc-v1/lighting/developing/doc.md

 title: "People and Managing Radiation or Lighting at Developing stage (Basic digitalization)"
 ---

+---
+layout: default
+title: "People and Managing Radiation or Lighting at Developing stage (Basic digitalization)"
+---
 ### People and Managing Radiation or Lighting at Developing stage (Basic digitalization)

 As a cannabis cultivation owner at the Developing stage (Basic digitalization) of the maturity model, the management of Radiation or Lighting becomes more structured and data-driven.
 The following roles in the cultivation facility are involved in managing Radiation or Lighting: